KMOV: Sports programming

 KMOX/KMOV served as the unofficial home station of the NFL's St. Louis Cardinals from their arrival in St. Louis in 1960 until the 1987 season, when the team relocated to Phoenix, Arizona.
 It also aired any games of the city's next NFL team, the Rams from 1998 (when CBS acquired the AFC broadcast package) to 2015 (usually home interconference contests), when the Rams returned to Los Angeles.

 KMOV aired games of the baseball St. Louis Cardinals from 1990 to 1993 as part of CBS' national broadcast contract with Major League Baseball.
+In 2025, the Cardinals and KMOV parent Gray Media announced an agreement to simulcast at least 10 games with FanDuel Sports Network Midwest.
+All games will air on Matrix Midwest with select games also on KMOV.

+KMOV was also served as the host of the 2005 Final Four which took place at the Edward Jones Dome.

+The station aired St. Louis Blues NHL games for one season, during the 1996–97 season until their over-the-air telecasts moved back to KPLR-TV for the 1997–98 season.
+In January 2025, the Blues announced an agreement with Gray Media to exclusively broadcast three regular season games during the 2024–25 season.
+All of the games will air on Matrix Midwest, while two games will be simulcast on KMOV's primary subchannel.

 Locally produced non-news programming

 In 2003, KMOV began producing At the Zoo, a program that gives a behind-the-scenes look inside the St. Louis Zoo and was hosted by meteorologist Kent Ehrhardt (encore presentations of older episodes aired from 2009 to 2011).
 In September 2008, KMOV premiered Great Day St. Louis, an hour-long daytime talk show, mostly focusing on entertainment and lifestyle topics in the St. Louis area (the show is currently hosted by Matt Chambers, Kent Ehrhardt, and Laura Hettiger).
 In January 2011, KMOV debuted At the Center, which features an inside look at attractions at the St. Louis Science Center.